 Data lake storage is perfect for proof-of-concept projects.
 A proof of concept (POC) is an exercise where work is done to determine if an idea can be turned into a reality.

-It can be helpful for use cases like text classification, which data scientists can’t do with relational databases (at least not without pre-processing data to fit schema requirements).
-Data lakes can also serve as a sandbox for other big data analytics projects.
+It can be helpful for use cases like text classification, which data scientists or data engineers can’t do with relational databases (at least not without pre-processing data to fit schema requirements).
+Data lake can also serve as a sandbox for other big data analytics projects.

 It can be anything from making large-scale dashboards to helping with IoT apps, which usually need real-time streaming data.
 After the data’s purpose and value have been figured out, it can go through Extract, Load, Transform (ELT) processing to be stored in a data warehouse.